 ✅ Strong: "Significantly increased sales and generated substantial new revenue over 6 months"

-Use this ATS resume checklist before you submit an application:
+Use this ATS resume checklist before you submit an application to ensure it won't be auto-rejected:

 - Achievements quantified with numbers